Chris Matheson (politician)

 Christian John Patrick Matheson (born 2 January 1968) is a former Labour Party politician.
 He served as Member of Parliament (MP) for the constituency of City of Chester from winning the seat in the 2015 general election until his resignation in October 2022 following sexual misconduct allegations.
-Matheson has been described as having "slightly left-of-centre views".

 Early life

 Christian John Patrick Matheson was born on 2 January 1968 in Warrington, Lancashire.
-He grew up in rural Cheshire, attended Manchester Grammar School went on to gain a degree in economics and politics from the London School of Economics.
+He grew up in rural Cheshire, attended Manchester Grammar School and went on to gain a degree in economics and politics from the London School of Economics.

 Political career

 Parliamentary career

 Matheson was selected as the Labour Party parliamentary candidate for the City of Chester in June 2013.
 After 7 May 2015, he gained the seat from Conservative Stephen Mosley with a majority of 93 votes, having the third smallest majority of a parliamentary constituency in the UK after the 2015 general election.
 In July 2015, he became a member of the Commons Culture, Media and Sport Committee.

 In the 2015 Labour Party leadership election, Matheson nominated Andy Burnham to be leader of the Labour Party.

 On 27 June 2016, Matheson resigned from his role as Justice Parliamentary Private Secretary, joining many members of Jeremy Corbyn's shadow team who resigned following the result of the EU referendum result.
 He went on to nominate Owen Smith for the leadership in the 2016 Labour Party leadership election.
 He rejoined the shadow cabinet team following the result and joined the shadow cabinet housing team as Parliamentary Private Secretary to John Healey.

 At the 2017 election, Matheson increased his majority from 93 to 9,176, turning Chester from a super-marginal seat into a safe seat.
 In the 2019 election, Matheson held onto his seat for a second successive election, by a majority of 6,164.